instantlinux/docker-tools/images/mariadb-galera/README.md

 ### Notes

-When creating this image, DB clustering under Docker Swarm was still in its infancy and I could not find a clustering solution that would automatically restart without problems (like split-brain, or just never coming up) upon a simple "docker stack deploy ; docker stack rm ; docker stack deploy" repeated test cycle.
+When creating this image (in early 2017), DB clustering under Docker Swarm was still in its infancy and I could not find a clustering solution that would automatically restart without problems (like split-brain, or just never coming up) upon a simple "docker stack deploy ; docker stack rm ; docker stack deploy" repeated test cycle.
 This addresses that problem, using a minimal distro (tried Alpine Linux, wound up having to use debian).
 I like MariaDB better than MySQL / Percona solutions, after a few years of running MariaDB and a decade+ of running MySQL.
+A couple years later, there's still no better alternative.

 Galera is finicky upon restarts so it requires a fair amount of logic to handle edge cases.